 There are three reasons to visit Morella (other than the rich history, jaw-dropping architecture, and famous textile trade) and they are all delicious culinary treasures: Truffles, Cheese, and Honey.

-Known as “Black Diamonds”, the truffles on Morella are famous throughout Spain, and every year from late-January to mid-March, the “Days of the Truffles” fall bountifully on this picturesque village.
+Known as “Black Diamonds”, the truffles on Morella are famous throughout Spain, and every year from late January to mid-March, the “Days of the Truffles” fall bountifully on this picturesque village.
 In addition to special restaurant menus throughout Morella (at an average cost of around €30), one finds “show cooking” events to be enjoyed at various times during the season.
 2015 marks the festival’s 12th year.

 In addition to these tasty truffles, Morella is also known as the land of (goat’s) milk and honey.
-Many shops in Morella sell the region’s famous goat and sheep’s milk cheeses, as well as countless varieties of local honey, from orange blossom-scents to thyme and rosemary.
+Many shops in Morella sell the region’s famous goat and sheep’s milk cheeses, as well as countless varieties of local honey, from orange blossom scents to thyme and rosemary.
 Perhaps the most famous of these shops is Guimera Morella, known as the “House of Honey”.
 Sample their 60 day-aged “tronchón”, made from raw sheep’s milk, as it represents cheese making style of the surrounding province perfectly.
 Although this “Honey House” is admittedly a bit touristy, it is, by and large, the best selection of artisanal products around.

-Antequera, Málaga, Andalucía.
+Antequera, Málaga, Andalucía

 If you think Andalucía is just about the famous cities of Granada, Málaga, and Sevilla, think again.
 There are countless smaller towns and villages scattered across Spain’s largest region that are more than worthy of an extended stay.
 All 17 “autonomous communities” of Spain are distinct, and Andalucía is known for embodying the bold, passionate, pure soul of true old Spanish tradition and culture.
 Survey the things that outsiders consider to be “typical” of Spain and you’ll discover that many have their origins in Andalucía: bullfights, flamenco music, sangria, and tapas among them.
-These hallmarks, plus a unique architectural style influenced by hundred of years of Arab rule, have shaped the south of Spain into what feels to a northern Spaniard like an entirely different country altogether. (photo by valderrama)
+These hallmarks, plus a unique architectural style influenced by hundreds of years of Arab rule, have shaped the south of Spain into what feels to a northern Spaniard like an entirely different country altogether.

 Famous in Andalucía are the “white towns” that dot the countryside, bleached and shining in the hot southern sun.
 Of all of them, Antequera is perhaps the most famous.
 More a small city than a village, many consider Antequera “the Heart of Andalucía” because of its location, situated between the four most important cities of the community: Málaga, Granada, Córdoba, and Sevilla.
 You could easily spend several days to a week exploring Antequera and the surrounding salt flats and natural parks, but if you only have a short time to visit, there are several stops that you just can’t afford to miss.

 The gastronomia of Antequera is very typical of Andalucía as a whole, but with its own unique flourishes.
-Known worldwide is the superstar chilled soup, Gazpacho, while its thicker, creamier less well-known cousin from Córdoba—the Salmorejo—also enjoys notable fame in various province of Spain.
+Known worldwide is the superstar chilled soup, Gazpacho, while its thicker, creamier less well-known cousin from Córdoba—the Salmorejo—also enjoys notable fame in various provinces of Spain.
 However, even more unique is the thicker-still, cucumber-less variation known as Porra, the pride of Antequera.
 A pureé of tomato, garlic, red or green peppers, vinegar, olive oil, and enough bread to make a spoon stand up straight in your bowl, the traditional Porra often gets a final decoration of confited tuna or diced jamón.
 Another dish that no visitor should miss is the “Chivo a la pastoril,” an ultra-classic Malagueño dish of braised baby goat in a tomato and white wine sauce, thickened with a picada (purée) of satuéed goat’s liver, garlic, and bread.

 In the realm of the tasty bar food for which Spain is so famous, Antequera is home to the beloved king of simple Spanish sandwiches—The Mollete.
 Molletes are popular throughout southern Spain and can be generally described as little sandwiches on very soft, almost “under-baked” artisan bread that is thought to have Arab origins.
 However, the primarily pork toppings of this excellent snack are certainly a post-Moorish addition.
 Butter or olive oil serve as the most simple mollete dressings, while chicharrones (pork rinds), paté, cured meats, and zurrapa de lomo (pork loin confit in lard; a type of of Spanish rillettes) pack tons of flavor into these little delicacies.
 Make a stop at the most famous mollete bar in town, La Antequerana, and join the locals in their late afternoon repast.